domenico-piol/SCCstore/README.md

     oc apply -f rhworkshops-docker-io-secret.yaml
     oc apply -f rhworkshops-docker-io-secret-usernamepassword.yaml

+---
+**NOTE**

+Be aware, this 2 files are the only ones NOT provided within this repository for obvious reasons.
+You must create them on your own!

+---

 As a next step, you need to link the generated secret containeg the username/password key-value pair to the service-account: